twosigma/git-meta/slides/presentation.md

 status.sh
 ```

-Then run `sl status` to see no changes.
+Then run `git meta status` to see no changes.
 Be sure to show a few things:

 - new file
 - modified file